 FEATURE_INCLUDE_PORT_IN_SPN_KB908209 registry value.
 (See the Internet Explorer feature keys section for information about how to declare the key.)
 This setting forces Internet Explorer to include the port number in the SPN that's used to request the Kerberos ticket.

 Does Internet Explorer use the expected SPN

 If a website is accessed by using an alias name (CNAME), Internet Explorer first uses DNS resolution to resolve the alias name to a computer name (ANAME).
 The computer name is then used to build the SPN and request a Kerberos ticket.
-Therefore, even if the URL that is entered in the Internet Explorer address bar is
+Even if the URL that's entered in the Internet Explorer address bar is

 http://MYWEBSITE, Internet Explorer requests an SPN for HTTP/MYSERVER if MYWEBSITE is an alias (CNAME) of MYSERVER (ANAME).
 You can change this behavior by using the

 FEATURE_USE_CNAME_FOR_SPN_KB911149 registry key.
 (See the Internet Explorer feature keys for information about how to declare the key.)

 A Network Monitor trace is a good method to check the SPN that's associated with the Kerberos ticket, as in the following example: